Root node & first script

 }

-After we set up VSCode however, after you type GD. a list of options should pop up hinting that you still need to type something:
+After we set up VSCode however, after you type GD. a list of options should

 It will even give an explanation about GD which is Godot's global function class where you can find the most common functions that you need in a Godot game.